Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Preliminary

-\textbf{Low-resolution view of momentum methods.} From a continuous viewpoint, Bu~{et al.}~\cite{Bu2021} derived the convergence rates of HB and NAG in optimizing (\ref{two-layer}).
-Specifically, they consider a non-linear dissipative dynamical system with $b > 0$
+\textbf{Low-resolution view of momentum methods.} From a continuous view, \cite{Bu2021} derived the convergence guarantees of HB and NAG in optimizing Eq.(\ref{two-layer}).
+They consider a non-linear dissipative dynamical system with $b > 0$

-which corresponds to the limiting ODE for both HB and NAG\footnote{NAG has several variants~\cite{nesterov2013introductory}.
-In this paper, we consider NAG with constant momentum parameter.} when the learning rate tends to infinitesimal~\cite{Wilson2021}.
-Consequently, (\ref{ode: momentum}) fails to distinguish the convergence properties between HB and NAG.
+which corresponds to the limiting ODE for both HB and NAG when the learning rate tends to infinitesimal~\cite{Wilson2021}.
+Consequently, Eq.(\ref{ode: momentum}) fails to capture the convergence difference between HB and NAG.

-\textbf{High-resolution view of momentum methods.} We first introduce the high-resolution view of momentum method, then derive the corresponding residual dynamics of both HB and NAG in training the two-layer ReLU neural network.
+\textbf{High-resolution view of momentum methods.} In this subsection, we first present the high-resolution formulations of HB and NAG, then derive their corresponding residual dynamics when training the two-layer ReLU neural network.

 On the one hand, according to \cite{Shi2021}, HB has the following high-resolution ODE